Autonomous Search of Semantic Objects in Unknown Environments: EXPERIMENTS

+where $l_i =$length of the path taken by the agent in a run, $S_i$$=$ binary indicator of success in the $i$th run. \item {\bf Average time consumption}: average time spent on a single task run. \end{itemize}

+Further, to establish the effectiveness of the individual components used in our planner, we conducted the following ablation studies: \begin{itemize} \item \textbf{Method-S}: ablation of our method without semantic prior knowledge and using a uniform reward. \item \textbf{Method-UR}: ablation of our method without uncertainty reduction. \end{itemize}

+We tested all methods on two target object categories: Towel and TV Monitor.
+Our system sampled five random start positions, and from each start position, it conducted five task runs.
+The average results are shown in Table \ref{tab:average}.

-The ablation study is conducted by denying access to the semantic prior knowledge in our method.
-A significant performance drop is observed on all metrics after that.
-This proves the efficacy of using semantic prior knowledge to guide our search for the target object.
+Our method outperforms the ablation baselines in success rate, SPL, and path length by a large margin.
+It in turn proves the efficacy of using semantic prior knowledge to guide the search for the target object and the necessity of taking explicit actions to reduce map uncertainty.